-Pianos made by: Guangzhou Pearl River Piano Group Ltd., Guangzhou, China
+Pianos made by: Guangzhou Pearl River Piano Group Co., Ltd., 38, Xiang Shan Avenue, Yong Ning Road, Zengcheng, Guangzhou, China

-Pearl River grands come in six sizes, from 4' 11" to 9’, and have been redesigned over the last three years to include features such as vertically laminated bridges with solid maple caps, lighter touchweights, German hammer felt, and new scale designs.
+Pearl River grands come in six sizes, from 4' 11" to 9', including the new GP150SP with silver plate and hardware, and have been redesigned over the last several years to include features such as vertically laminated beech bridges with solid beech caps, lighter touch weights, German hammer felt, beech rims, and new scale designs.

 Pearl River also makes pianos under the Ritmüller name, a brand that originated in Germany in 1795.
 A European master piano designer was engaged in 2007 to design, from the ground up, a line of higher-end pianos that would be distinct from the Pearl River line.
-These instruments were introduced in North America in 2009 under the Ritmüller name.
-(In some parts of the world, these pianos are branded Kayserburg.)
+The new Ritmüller line was introduced to North America in 2009.

 Warranty: 10 years, parts and labor, to original purchaser.